What to Do When Someone Hurts or Offends You

 Do NOT Worry!

-Recently I underwent training in a brand new set of psychotherapy protocols that allow people to ‘dump’ their fear through a series of breathing exercises.
-Look out for my Weekly Word of Encouragement next week to learn more about this.
+Recently I underwent training in a brand new set of psychotherapy protocols that allow people to “dump” their fear through a series of breathing exercises.
+Keep your eye out for more information.
 I have been using it with many of my clients with great success!